cloudfoundry/cf-k8s-networking/doc/managing-certificates-for-application-ingress.md

 ### Rotation:

-- SDS will swap certs automatically when the secret is updated.
+- Istio uses [SDS](https://istio.io/docs/tasks/traffic-management/ingress/secure-ingress-sds/) for the Ingress Gateway.
+SDS allows the Ingress Gateway to reload certificates without restarting Envoy.
+When the secret is updated, Istio will reload the certificate automatically.